 - 4.15 It is expected that accessible rooms will be larger than the standard private units and their layout should ensure there is adequate space to allow easy manoeuvrability.
 Accessible units should be 28-37sqm8. - 4.16 Any rooms that are designed to not be single occupancy should reflect this in their layout, size and storage arrangement; they should not simply be an enlarged version of a single room.
 Any double occupation should also be reflected in the level of amenity space required across the scheme.
 This is why the required amenity space, as set out in this SPD, is applied per resident and not per room.
 Schemes that have a high proportion of units that are not for single occupancy should be avoided. - 4.17 All private rooms should receive adequate daylight, sunlight, ventilation, outlook, privacy and protection from noise.
 They should all have at least one suitably sized window on an external vertical side elevation that is openable to allow fresh air into the room.
-This window should have an acceptable aspect that provides adequate views and should not for example, look straight onto blank walls.
-Obscured glazing of windows in a private room should be avoided.
+This window should have an acceptable aspect that provides adequate views and should not, for example, look straight onto blank walls.
+Obscured glazing of windows in a private room should be avoided. - 4.18 Roof lights in place of side elevation windows will not be accepted other than where a side elevation window would be impossible or impractical to achieve, and where it is demonstrated that the room would still receive adequate daylight, sunlight and ventilation.